 The HSL Journey Planner is an excellent tool to help you navigate in the region.
 Just type your address of departure and your destination and it shows the times, means of transport and connection maps.

 Students studying for a degree in Finland and exchange students get a 45% discount with HSL's season tickets.
 With the discount, a monthly ticket for the AB zone costs €32,80 (AB zone covers all Metropolia campuses).
 You will receive instructions on the HSL discount and the required documents at your orientation upon your arrival.

 Note that you will only get the discount during your enrollment period, so for example if you come to Helsinki before your studies begin or you stay for a little bit longer, you will not be entitled to the discount.

 The price depends on what kind of a ticket you use and which zones you need to use:

 - If you are planning to use the public transportation on a daily basis during your studies, you are recommended to get a travel card and buy the season ticket.

-- If you are planning to use the public transportation only every now and then, you might still want to load some value on your HSL card - this will get you the single tickets for a cheaper price.
+- If you are planning to use the public transportation only every now and then, you might still want to stick to the HSL app, where you can get digital tickets on the go.

 See more on the ticket prices on the HSL website.